SvenShevtzoff/Roosters-and-Lectures/README.md

 ## Algorithms

-We wrote five different algorithms which can be used to generate a schedule:
+We wrote four different algorithms which can be used to generate a schedule:

 - randomise (constructive): this algorithm links every activity to a random roomslot;
 - greedy (constructive): this algorithm sorts the activities (activities with the most enrolled students first) and roomslots (rooms with greatest capacity first) and then links them in this sorted order.
 This way, activities with the most students get set to the roomslots with the largest room;
 - hillclimber (iterative): this algorithm starts by generating a random schedule, then makes some mutations to this schedule (moving a student to another tutorial/practicum group or moving/swapping an activity to another roomslot) and then checks if there are less malus points.
 If so, keep this new schedule, if not, go back to the old schedule;
-- simulatedannealing (iterative): this is like the hillclimber algorithm, but now detoriations can be accepted;
-- genetic (iterative): generate N random schedule, take the M with the least amount of malus points, and combine these to create new schedules('reproducing').
+- genetic (iterative): generate N random schedules, take the M schedules with the least amount of malus points, and combine these to create new schedules ('reproducing').

 It appears that it is very hard to create a 'legal' schedule (a schedule without any three gap hours and not maximums in activities exceeded) with our constructive algorithms.
 This is because of the large number of students.
-That is why we combined `randomise` and `greedy` with `hillclimber`.
-In the algorithms `randomise_baseline` and `greedy_baseline`, we create random and greedy schedules and then change them using a hillclimber algorithm until they are legal.
+That is why we combined `randomise` with `hillclimber`.
+The reason we did this is because we wanted legal random schedules to compare them with the schedules constructed with our algorithms.
+In the algorithms `randomise_baseline`, we create random and greedy schedules and then change them using a hillclimber algorithm until they are legal.

 ## Usage